hkarthik7/News/README.md

 ## DESIGN

-`NEWS APP` consists of 3 main files which works in `MVC` model.
+`NEWS APP` is designed with powershell which makes it more unique and consists of 3 main files which works in `MVC` model.
 The information is fetched from NEW API using PowerShell which is then manipulated and modified to view in webpage.
 In order to get the app working

 - `app.ps1` has to be scheduled to run for every 1 hour so that latest news can be displayed.
-- `uk.html`, `india.html`, `covid-19` are the static HTML files that holds the news and covid-19 data
+- `index.html`, `india.html`, `covid-19` are the static HTML files that holds the news and covid-19 data
 - `Api-key.clixml` this holds the news api key applicable if any

 ## NOTES